dhruvgairola/dhruvgairola.github.io/_posts/blog/2019-03-10-Cryptocurrency-Speculation.md

 However, if you had $100 to gamble away and wanted to invest in cryptocurrencies for profit, I would recommend putting the majority of that into Ethereum ($60), a portion into Bitcoin ($20) and a smaller chunk into Maker ($10).
 The remaining $10 could go anywhere as you please, but I would personally pick Stellar ($5) and Ripple ($5).
 The best moment to withdraw these investments would be when major news outlets restart the hype on cryptocurrencies or when regular Joes want to get in on the action.

 Ethereum is great because it enables developers to build a vast array of applications on its platform and since all fees are paid in ETH, there is some justification for an investment.
 Bitcoin is the next logical investment, not necessarily because of usefulness but rather because the entire cryptocurrency market follows the price movement of BTC.
 A smaller investment in Maker is supported by my belief that stablecoins are crucial to any widespread adoption.
-Stellar and Ripple are solving problems in the B2B space where I believe cryptocurrency can have the highest impact (in the short term).
+Stellar and Ripple are solving problems in the B2B space where I believe cryptocurrency can have the highest impact in the short term.
+However, it would be prudent to only allocate a small amount of investment in these since they're largely centralized systems.

 Coins which I considered but rejected include Nano and Litecoin (I'm not bullish on P2P payments), IOTA and Cardano (research projects), Monero and Zcash (amazing tech but cannot be regulated), NEO (centralized) and Tron and EOS (general shadyness).